All essays

 Why the fiction persists

 The cost is paid quietly and by other people.
 Every genuinely different way of thinking — the slow one, the lateral one, the one that asks the unwelcome question — gets read as a lower position on the shared line rather than as a different line entirely.
-We do not just fail to reward these minds.
+We just do not just fail to reward these minds.
 We fail to notice they were minds at all.

-The correction is not to abandon judgment.
-We do have to choose, to hire, to trust some reasoning over others.
-It is to keep the choosing honest — to admit that when we rank, we are not discovering an order that was already there.
+I am not asking to abandon judgment.
+We do have to choose, to trust some reasoning over others.
+It is to keep the choosing honest ����� to admit that when we rank, we are not discovering an order that was already there.
 We are imposing one, in the service of something we have decided to value.
+In the world of AI, there is a term called 'Objective Function' that defines what 'success' or 'errors' look like for a model.
+There are minimizing functions - reduce error or costs, and maximizing functions - increase accuracy or rewards.
+Key is to provide AI what we value.
 Naming that value is the beginning of intelligence about intelligence.
-Pretending the ladder is natural is where we stop thinking.
+If it applies to AI where we can go through rounds of inquiries and questions to arrive at an objective function, then let's stop pretending there is a natural scalar ladder for human intelligence and intelligence at large itself.
+When we say it is natural; it is where we stop thinking.

 Written by